Staying active and healthy

 Then the following organisations can help you:

-Haringey Volunteer Centre - HAVCO (external link) can provide information on opportunities for volunteering and local services.
+- Haringey Volunteer Centre - Bridge Renewal Trust (external link) can provide information on opportunities for volunteering and local services.

-The Royal Star and Garter Home (external link) for disabled ex-service men and women offers nursing care and rehabilitation for anyone who is physically disabled or incapacitated and has served in the Forces.
+- The Royal Star and Garter Home (external link) for disabled ex-service men and women.
+It offers nursing care and rehabilitation for anyone who is physically disabled or incapacitated and has served in the Forces.

-Women’s Royal Army Corp Association (external link) is open to all Female Army members of the ATS or WRAC.
+- Women’s Royal Army Corp Association (external link) is open to all women who have served in the Army, including the ATS or WRAC.